Health and wellbeing

 - making sure that you get some natural light

-- trying to eat healthy and drinking enough water
+- trying to eat healthily and drinking enough water

 - trying to avoid smoking, alcohol and recreational drugs